DanielDoehring/OSPREI/README.md

 `Roots_Real.exe` looks for the parameter file `Roots_Real.opt` and `Roots_RealImag.exe` accordingly for `Roots_RealImag.opt` in the working directory.
 If none of these files is present, default `Ipopt` options are used.

+## Acknowledgements

+This project has benefited from funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the research unit FOR 5409 "Structure-Preserving Numerical Methods for Bulk- and Interface Coupling of Heterogeneous Models (SNuBIC)" (project number 463312734).